AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/subdomains-and-certificates/subdomain-delegation.md

 ---
 title: Full subdomain delegation
-description: Adobe Campaign Control Panel allows you to fully delegate a subdomain to Adobe Campaign.
-To do this, follow the steps below.
+description: Learn how to delegate a subdomain to Adobe Campaign.
 feature: Subdomains and Certificates
 kt: 4115
 thumbnail: 31390.jpg